 - 2 teaspoons pumpkin pie spice

-Add the almond flour, baking soda, baking powder, salt, and pumpkin pie spice.
+- Add the almond flour or oat flour, baking soda, baking powder, salt, and pumpkin pie spice.
 Stir until well incorporated.

-Pour in the chocolate chips and gently stir until combined.
+- Pour in the chocolate chips (if using) and gently stir until combined.

-Spoon 2-3 heaping tablespoons of the batter into a greased muffin pan.
-Top with 3-4 chocolate chips, then continue filling the pan with the batter.
+- Spoon 2-3 heaping tablespoons of the batter into each muffin cup.
+Top with 3-4 chocolate chips, if using